 Consistent pinning throughout the week is better than mass pinning on one day: Pinterest recommends 10-12 pins a day.
 I would at least pin 10-12 pins a day at a minimum.
 You can pin more pins, but be aware that Tailwind has stated that there is diminishing return when you start to pin more than 50 pins a day.
 This doesn’t mean you can’t pin more than 50, but just keep that in mind, if you don’t see success when pinning high volume of pins.
 Again, Tailwind allows me to easily schedule all of my pins for the week at one time, which saves me time so I don’t have to be on Pinterest all the time and this allows my profile to be regularly active.
 Click here to schedule 100 free pins and try Tailwind today!

-This leads to a couple of questions: When is the start of the day and how would you define the most relevant board?
+This leads to the question: How would you define the most relevant board?

 What is the most relevant board?